 The actual gym-fight dynamics are a little clunky, unfortunately.
 Fans of the original games and other RPGs might be disappointed to learn that the turn based battling of the past has been replaced with ‘free-for-all’ button-bashing of sorts.

 When engaging in battle, players have two attacks from which to choose.
 The first is a quick attack and is the most commonly used move.
-Players can deploy their quick attack by tapping the screen when the battle is raging, causing their Pokémon to perform attacks when the screen is touched.
+Players can deploy their quick attack by tapping the screen when the battle is raging.
+Their Pokémon will perform an attack every time the screen is touched.

 The second attack is known as the ‘charge attack’.
 This can only be performed when the meter in the top-left corner of the battle screen is full.
 The charge attack is much more powerful than the quick one and the damage it causes can be considerable.